-To date, eight projects benefit from loans under these credit lines and 228 sponsors are in contact with the Regional Technical Assitance Programme in the three countries.
-Projects in Uganda and Tanzania are about to benefit from the program for the first time.
+To date, twelve benefit from loans under these credit lines and 328 sponsors are in contact with the Regional Technical Assitance Programme in the three countries.
+Projects in Uganda and Tanzania are also benefitting from the program for the first time.
 Since the first credit lines in Uganda and Tanzania, the Technical Assistance has intensified its work in the two countries.
 Financed projects are very diverse from mini hydro to energy efficiency for a textile company.
 The Technical Assistance has issued 27 Certificate of Technical Eligibility during this Phase II and has trained 125 Bank officers in the three countries.